ahmed-nabil-elagder/trees-graphs-visualization/README.md

 ## Graph Search - visualization
 For simplicity, we will visualize over Trees as Trees are special subtype of Graghs
-*Trees are already Graph but without CYCLES*
+*Trees are already Graphs but without CYCLES*

 	DFS (Depth First Search)
 		1. [[ traverse current node ]]